RushanM/Deflecta-Software-License/TERMS_OF_USE.md

 Use of characters, design elements, or other components of the project in virtual worlds (e.g., VRChat, Minecraft, Roblox) and metaverses is regulated as follows:

-* Creation of 3D models of project characters for use in virtual worlds falls under "third-party works" in [Section 3](#3-use-of-characters-and-project-elements-in-third-party-works) and requires attribution,
+* Creation of 3D models of project characters for use in virtual worlds falls under "third-party works" in [Section 3](#3-use-of-characters-and-project-elements-in-third-party-works) and requires attribution;
 * End users of such models are not required to provide attribution.

 ### 6.3.
 Cloud Gaming Services